moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-b17/MIP-B17.md

 Borrow and supply caps are the primary parameter recommendations we can make to mitigate protocol risk when listing new assets.
 Gauntlet recommends setting the borrow and supply caps strategically with available liquidity on-chain.
-There is sufficient liquidity to trade upto $20M worth of AERO tokens with a slippage of 25% signalling a maximum cap setting of 12M AERO tokens.
+There is sufficient liquidity to trade up to $20M worth of AERO tokens with a slippage of 25% signalling a maximum cap setting of 12M AERO tokens.
 However, we recommend a more conservative supply cap of 6M AERO tokens and 3M AERO tokens for borrow cap to bootstrap the market.
 Gauntlet will continue to monitor these caps and